neoclide/coc.nvim/Readme.md

 ## Completion experience

-You might wondering why another completion engine since there're already widely used [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) and [deoplete.nvim](https://github.com/Shougo/deoplete.nvim).
+You might be wondering why yet another completion engine since there is the already widely used [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) and [deoplete.nvim](https://github.com/Shougo/deoplete.nvim).

-Below is the reasons that lead to coc.nvim build it's own engine:
+Below are the reasons that lead coc.nvim to build it's own engine:

 - **Full LSP completion support**, especially snippet and `additionalTextEdit` feature, you'll understand why it's awesome when you experience it with